 Pledgeability, Industry Liquidity, and Financing Cycles (with Douglas Diamond and Yunzhi Hu), Journal of Finance, February 2020, vol 75, no 1.

-Rules of the Monetary Game (with Prachi Mishra) forthcoming, in Currencies, Capital, and Central Bank Balances
+Rules of the Monetary Game (with Prachi Mishra) in John H. Cochrane (Editor), Kyle Palermo (Editor), John B. Taylor (Editor) Currencies, Capital, and Central Bank Balances, Hoover Institution, Stanford, 2020

 Phone: (773) 702-4437